1st Czechoslovak Army Corps in the Soviet Union: History of Czechoslovak military in the USSR

 The 1st Czechoslovak Independent Field Battalion, formed in Buzuluk in the Urals, was the first foreign unit fighting alongside the Red Army in Soviet Union.
 It was formed from former members of the Czechoslovak Legion, Czechoslovak citizens (mostly refugees) living in the Soviet Union, Slovak prisoners-of-war and defectors, and Volhynian Czechs (Soviet citizens of Czech origin).
 Lieutenant-colonel Ludvík Svoboda was appointed to become the commander of the unit on 15 July 1942.

 Despite the plans of the Czechoslovak government-in-exile in the United Kingdom, who intended to keep the unit intact to help with the future liberation of the Czechoslovakia, the officers of the battalion tried to bring the unit into the fight as soon as possible.
-After sending a personal letter to Joseph Stalin, they eventually succeed and the battalion was sent into action.
+After sending a personal letter to Joseph Stalin, they eventually succeeded and the battalion was sent into action.
 Notably, it took part in the defensive battle of Sokolovo, a part of the larger Third Battle of Kharkov, in March 1943.
 At the time, it was one of the most well armed infantry battalions on the East Front – fully equipped with automatic guns and semiautomatic infantry weapons.
 However, the battalion lacked heavier anti-tank weapons and artillery, which was to be provided by supporting Soviet units.
 Because of this, during the battle, when facing parts of the German armored division, the battalion suffered heavy losses and was later withdrawn from the front line.

 In May 1943, the remnants of the 1st Czechoslovak Independent Field Battalion and the 1st Czechoslovak Reserve Regiment were reorganized into 1st Czechoslovak Independent Brigade.
-The reinforcements were largely Rusyn and Ukrainian prisoners released from the gulags.
+The reinforcements were largely Rusyn and Ukrainian prisoners released from the Gulag camps.
 The brigade played a key role in the 1943 battle of Kiev, and its troops were some of the first to reach the center of the Ukrainian capital city.
 The brigade suffered only low losses: 33 dead and missing, 82 wounded.
 At the time the brigade had a strength of 3,348 personnel.